Wireless Optogenetics for Freely Moving Animals

 The Wireless Optogenetics System includes a precise remote control.
 Which provides researchers with a turnkey stimulation system for mice, rats, and other small animals.

-- Receivers are very small and light weight
+- Receivers (head-mounted) are very small and lightweight.

-- Remote controller transmits stimulation signal to the receiver by infrared
+- Remote control transmits the stimulation signal to the receiver by infrared.

 Teleopto Starter Kit, TeleSS:

 1 each of Remote, Receiver (specify the type), Emitter, Charger, Stereotaxic Adapter, Two Channel Trigger Cable, and 3x LED fiber optics (specify).

 Teleopto Starter Kit 2 channel pulse, TeleSS 2Ch: